FabmanHQ/fabman-api/README.md

 ## Optimistic locking
 Most entities contain a `lockVersion` attribute that’s used for optimistic locking.
 The field is automatically incremented whenever someone updates the entity.

 Whenever you want to change such an entity, **you must submit the `lockVersion` field unchanged.** If someone else has modified the entity since you last saw it, the update will fail with a **409 Conflict** response to avoid unintentionally overwriting their changes.
-Simply load the new version of the entity, merge your changes and send another update request.
+When this happens, you can load the new version of the entity, merge your changes and send another update request.

 ## Rich text content